2010 Asian Games: Participating National Olympic Committees

 All 45 members of the Olympic Council of Asia that existed as of 2010 participated in the 2010 Asian Games.
 All National Olympic Committees were ordered to submit their entries before September 30, 2010.
 Organizers allowed each NOC to submit additional entries and injury replacements after the deadline.
 After the final registration deadline, some 9,704 athletes, as well as some 4,750 team officials, took part in the Games, an increase of 184 athletes from the previous Asian Games in Doha.
 According to the Games' official website, Kuwaiti athletes participated the Games under the Olympic flag because the Kuwait Olympic Committee was suspended due to political interference in January 2010.

 Below is a list of all the participating NOCs; the number of competitors per delegation is indicated in brackets.

 Calendar

 In the following calendar for the 2010 Asian Games, each blue box represents an event competition, such as a qualification round, on that day.
 The yellow boxes represent days during which medal-awarding finals for a sport were held.
 Each bullet in these boxes is an event final, the number of bullets per box representing the number of finals that were contested on that day.
-On the left the calendar lists each sport with events held during the Games, and at the right how many gold medals were won in that sport.
-There is a key at the top of the calendar to aid the reader.
+The left side of the calendar lists each sport with events held during the Games, and at the right how many gold medals were won in that sport.
+There is a key at the top of the calendar.